DataScientest/exam_Bash_MLOps/README.md

 This will create files test_*.logs in logs/tests_logs.

-Example of log output from your functional automation program:
+Example of log output generated by your functional automation program:

 **test_collect.logs** :
 ```txt